How has the pandemic affected home prices and other costs?

 What’s going on in the rental market?

 While lack of production affects the rental market as well, the cost of renting a home decreased across various markets during the pandemic, most notably large urban coastal cities.
 Places where workers were given more flexible work arrangements encouraged many to leave behind big high cost cities — some to lower cost cities like Sacramento or up-and-coming Austin, others to more affordable parts of the region.
 The vacancies left by this drop in demand drove down rents, and they’ve largely stayed there.
+San Francisco remains the only large city to boast lower rental prices than before the pandemic.
 Some new movement back into the region (see section on people) may start increasing demand and bringing rents back up to pre-pandemic levels, but so far growth has been incremental.

 Have wages kept up with inflation?

 Wages across the country have grown at accelerated rates since 2020 as the economy recovered from the pandemic and labor markets tightened considerably.
 At the same time, high inflation ate away at much of the spending power gains workers had achieved.
 While prices were up considerably across the country, metro areas experienced different levels of inflation over the last three years.
 A major factor in this variation is housing—both homeownership and rental costs—which accounts for approximately one-third of the costs in the consumer price index.